zainarbani/ofox-sync/README.md

 ### 1. Fetch these sync tools ###
 	mkdir ~/OrangeFox_10
 	cd ~/OrangeFox_10
-	git clone git@gitlab.com:OrangeFox/sync.git
+	git clone git@gitlab.com:OrangeFox/sync.git (or "git clone https://gitlab.com/OrangeFox/sync.git")

 ### 2. Do the syncing (this can take up to 1 hour, and can use up to 40GB of disk space) ##
 	cd ~/OrangeFox_10/sync
 	./get_fox_10.sh ~/OrangeFox_10/fox_10.0
+Notes:
-(if the sync process gets stuck, you might need to terminate it with Ctrl-C and then run the script again)
+- If the sync process gets stuck, you might need to terminate it with Ctrl-C and then run the script again
+- If you get login or ssh errors with gitlab, change "USE_SSH" to "0" (zero) in "get_fox_10.sh" and then run it again

 ## To update the manifest, recovery sources, and vendor trees, follow these steps: ##
 ----------------------------------